 I wanted to smack myself for breaking one of the basic rules of fishing – always take more than you’ll use.
 Stick worms, jerks and the likes were sitting in my basement screaming at me while I was wondering ‘Gee, what could I have done wrong.’

-Day 2 will hopefully yield better results.
-I’m going to break out the deep diver crank, too, as well as an old, lucky buzz bait that I’ve had since college.
+Day 2 is calling and hopefully will yield better results.
+In addition to the plastic bait, I’m going to try my luck with the deep diver crank, as well as an old, lucky buzz bait that I’ve had since college.
 At this point, even a small bass will do to make up for the air-headed mistake I made.